tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/TermsOfUse.md

 ﻿### 1.
 Preamble
-In order to use this site - the *module registy web application* - you must accept the following terms of use.
+In order to use this site - the *module registy web application* - you must accept the following terms of use, also each time the terms are changed.
 This is required to conform to GDPR.

 #### 1.1 What is GDPR?
 The *General Data Protection Regulation* (GDPR) is a regulation in EU law on data protection and privacy in the European Union (EU) and the European Economic Area (EEA).
 The GDPR's primary aim is to give individuals control over their personal data and to simplify the regulatory environment for international business by unifying the regulation within the EU.
 Read more about [GDPR on Wikipedia](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation).

 #### 1.2 Scope
-The descriptions in this document concerns *The Module Registry* web application, hereinafter referred to as *the application*.
+The descriptions in this document concerns *The Module Registry* web application and API's, hereinafter referred to as *the application*.

 #### 1.3 Definitions
-- **Person** is an individual that is registered as owner of *modules*.
+- **Person** is an individual that is registered as *owner of modules, throttles, rolling stock*, and/or *participant in a meeting*.
 - **User** is a *person* that has established a personal user account in the application.
-- **Group** is a set of *persons* that have a reason to manage *modules* collectively.
+- **Group** is a set of *persons* that have a reason to *manage modules collectively* and/or *arrange meetings*.

 ### 2. Security